Course Options at the NYC Rodent Academy

 Academy Calendar and Class Schedule

-Tuition: The City of New York will not charge tuition for the Academy.
+Tuition: The City of New York does not charge tuition for the Academy.
 However, this may change in future years.

 Location: Each academy is expected to be held in downtown Manhattan or Flushing, Queens, New York.
 Specific locations will be announced as each Academy’s start date approaches.